Does Exodus have transaction fees to send or receive?

 Alice receives 0.01 bitcoin every day for 100 days.
 Bob receives a payment of 1 BTC once.
 Both Alice and Bob now have a 1 bitcoin balance.

-This is similar to a person who tries to spend 100 pennies vs. a one dollar bill.
-Both have the same value, but the 100 pennies are much harder to count, it takes a lot of effort to process them and make the transaction.
+This is similar to a person who tries to spend 100 pennies vs. a one-dollar bill.
+Both have the same value, but the 100 pennies are much harder to count (and heavier), and it takes more effort to process them and make the transaction.

 You can always see current network fees for your transaction before you send your crypto: